 III.
 Questions directed to Trademark Owners:

-Question 4, first bullet point (rephrased): Have you been blocked from registering a second level domain name matching your registered trademark in any of the gTLDs operated by Donuts, Minds + Machines, or Rightside?
+Question 4, first bullet point (rephrased): Have you been blocked from registering a second level domain name matching your registered trademark in any of the gTLDs for which Additional Marketplace RPMs are provided, as a result of the same trademark being held by another trademark owner, but for a different class of goods or services?

 Staff Note: